sneakysneak/docs/pages/marketplaces/marketplace-deployment.md

         </tr>
         <tr>
             <th colspan="3">Marketplace &amp; Account<br/>
-            <small>Parameters required to identify the Marketplace to show and account name</small></th>
+            <small>Parameters required to identify the Marketplace to show and Account to work in</small></th>
         </tr>
     </thead>
     <tr>
         <td>MarketplaceId</td>
         <td>The numeric ID of the Marketplace to view.<br />
-            You can find this through your Cyclr Console in your web browser's address bar after pressing **Edit** on your Marketplace, e.g.: https://my.cyclr.uk/console/2/marketplaces/category?categoryId=27</td>
+            You can find this through your Cyclr Console in your web browser's address bar after pressing <strong>Edit</strong> on your Marketplace, e.g.: https://my.cyclr.uk/console/2/marketplaces/category?categoryId=10</td>
-        <td>123</td>
+        <td>10</td>
     </tr>
     <tr>
         <td>AccountName</td>
-        <td>(Optional) If the account ID doesn't exist it will be created, you can include a name for the account otherwise the ID will be used as the name.</td>
+        <td>(Optional) If the <strong>CYCLR_ACCOUNT_API_ID</strong> value provided in the Request's URL doesn't match an existing Cyclr Account, a new Account will be created using this name.
+If no AccountName is provided, the CYCLR_ACCOUNT_API_ID value will be used as the new Account's name.</td>
         <td>New Cyclr Account Name</td>
     </tr>
     <thead>
         <tr>
             <th colspan="3">Partner Connector<br/>
-            <small>Optional parameter to install a pre-authenticated partner connector into the account.
-Only used if an Account is created.</small></th>
+            <small>Optional parameter to install a pre-authenticated "partner connector" into the Account.
+Only used if an Account is created by the call.</small></th>
         </tr>
     </thead>
     <tr>